ergogen/ergogen/README.md

         - `middle` means an "ideal" version of the glue (meaning that instead of the `outline.glue` we defined above, we get `both` - `left` - `right`, so the _exact_ middle piece we would have needed to glue everything together
         - `both` means both sides, held together by the glue
         - `glue` is just the raw glue shape we defined above under `outline.glue`
+    - `tag: <array of tags>` : optional tags to filter which points to consider in this step, where tags can be specified as key-level attributes.
+    - `glue: <glue_name>` : the name of the glue to use, if applicable
     - `size: num | [num_x, num_y]` : the width/height of the rectangles to lay onto the points.
 Note that the `relative` flag for the glue declaration above meant this size as the basis of the shift.
 So during a `keys` layout with a size of 18, for example, a relative shift of `[.5, .5]` actually means `[9, 9]` in mms.
     - `corner: num # default = 0)` : corner radius of the rectangles
     - `bevel: num # default = 0)` : corner bevel of the rectangles, can be combined with rounding